na-stewart/sanic-security/README.md

 ### Initial Setup

-First you have to create a configuration file called auth.ini.
-Below is an example of it's contents:
+First you have to create a configuration file called auth.ini in the project directory.
+Below is an example of its contents:

 ```
 [AUTH]
 secret=05jF8cSMAdjlXcXeS2ZJUHg7Tbyu
 captcha_font=source-sans-pro.light.ttf
-proxies=3.11.54.118, 28.134.131.134
-proxy_count=1
+debug=true

 [TORTOISE]
 username=admin